Fulham Symphony Orchestra: Performances

 Their 2011 performance of Bruckner's Eighth Symphony at London's St John's Smith Square, was described by Bachtrack as "a terrific performance by splendid band".
 The Guardian's classical music critic wrote of being "surprised and impressed" by a performance in 2009.

 History

+The orchestra performed its first concert on 8 November 1958 at Fulham Town Hall.
+The conductor was Siegfried de Chabot.

 For nearly 30 years the musical director of the orchestra was Joseph Vandernoot.
 Later musical directors included Andrea Quinn, Peter Stark, Roland Roberts and Levon Parikian.
 Since 2001 the FSO's conductor has been Marc Dooley.

 Originally named Fulham Municipal Orchestra, the orchestra was sponsored by Fulham Borough Council (later the London Borough of Hammersmith and Fulham) until the 1980s.